LucasSilvaFerreira/GMM_guassian_mixture_model_to_ATAC-SEQ/README.md

 # GMM_guassian_mixture_model_to_ATAC-SEQ
-Using a GMM model to separate reads from ATAC-seq experiment in diferent categories.
+Using a GMM model to separate ATAC-seq reads in diferent nucleosome categories.

 <img src='atac_seq_lucas.png'>
 ATAC-seq data can present reads with diferent lenghts.
 This variance between the lenghts has different biological implications.